daimaou92/install-arch-vmwarefusion-techpreview/README.md

 3. Start the VM

-4. Since we're using an ISO built by the `archboot` project - at boot it'll try to guide you through the install process.
-This is a very very intuitive and easy process and if you happen to prefer that please go ahead and use it.
-For those that would rather follow the steps below - just `Cancel` out of it.

-5. Set a root password in the VM:
+4. Set a root password in the VM:

 ```Bash
    echo -e "root\nroot" | passwd